next-theme/theme-next-docs/source/docs/getting-started/index.md

 theme: next
 ```

-Now you have installed NexT theme, next we will verify whether it is enabled correctly.
-Between changing the theme and verifying it, we'd better use `hexo clean` to clean Hexo's cache.
+Now you have installed NexT theme and enabled it.
+The following steps will help you verify whether NexT is enabled correctly.

 #### Checking NexT

+It's recommended to use `hexo clean` to clean Hexo's cache first.
-First start Hexo local server, and enable debug parameter (by adding `--debug`), the whole command is `hexo s --debug`.
+Then start Hexo local server with debug parameter (by adding `--debug`), the whole command is `hexo s --debug`.
 You can see the output while running, and if you find problem, you can use the output to help others locate error better.
 When it prints:

 ```
 INFO  Hexo is running at http://localhost:4000/.
 Press Ctrl+C to stop.